 Listen to others if they tell you that you are being overly controlling.

-Figure out what fears are feeding your behavior.
+Figure out the possible cause of your behavior.
 What is causing you to fear not being in control over certain situations?
 What do you predict is the worst case scenario for letting go of some of that control?
-Is your fear logical?

 Talk to someone (a trusted friend, a counselor, or a therapist) about your fears and anxiety.